 Research Projects

-Axe vs Ice Age: Human and climatic impacts on erosion rates in the Whitewater River Basin
+Plow vs Ice Age: Human and climatic impacts on erosion rates in the Whitewater River Basin

 Euro-American settlement irrevocably altered the landscapes of the Upper Midwest and dramatically increased erosion and sedimentation within river valleys.
 In this project I use a paired geochronology (cosmogenic 10Be and optically stimulated luminescence) approach to construct a pre-settlement, late Pleistocene paleoerosion chronology to better contextualize the impacts of Euro-American agriculture on this landscape.
 I additionally relate paleoerosion rate variability to paleoenvironmental shifts prior to settlement.